DinoChiesa/Apigee-Authorization-Air-Quality-MCP/README.md

-# MCP Example - Air Quality Server
+# Governed MCP Example - Air Quality Server

-This is an example MCP Server, that provides air quality sensor readings for places.
-I built this to use as a basis for illustrating governance that I can apply on MCP, through Apigee.
+I built this to illustrate governance that I can apply on any MCP Server that can be accessed over HTTP, through Apigee.

+This repo contains:
+- an example MCP Server implemented in python, using [the FastMCP framework from jlowin](https://github.com/jlowin/fastmcp).
+The server provides air quality sensor readings for places.
+The server does not perform any authorization check.

+- an example Apigee API Proxy, that acts as a facade for that Server, providing the authorization check and a 401 WWW-Authenticate interception.

 ## Disclaimer